Foxboro event organizers: Promoting peace starts at home

 "When we talk about acting and thinking globally it really is about acting locally and that's what Foxboro Rotary is on today," he said.
 "Bringing together so many diverse individuals and organizations in our community to promote peace from within to start right here in our own community to celebrate our diversity and to promote peace across the country and across the world."

-Dianne Weinfield said was an important to support diversity and appreciation for all the townspeople's contributions and to try to expand the concept of peace beyond Foxboro.
+Dianne Weinfield who came to support the event thought it was an important to support diversity and appreciation for all the contributions of the individuals of the town and to try to expand the concept of peace beyond Foxboro into the greater world.

-Her husband, Kevin Weinfield, said he and his wife also attended to help honor Dianne's father, Alexander Spier, who was one of the founding members of Foxboro Rotary Club.

-The couple also said the people of Foxboro need to recognize the idea of being good to each other and taking care of people around them.

 To learn more visit: foxbororotary.org